2009 British Athletics Championships

 The 2009 British Athletics Championships was the national championship in outdoor track and field for athletes in the United Kingdom, held from 10–12 July at Alexander Stadium in Birmingham.
 It was organised by UK Athletics.
 It served as a selection meeting for Great Britain at the 2009 World Championships in Athletics.

+In the men's discus throw, former Paralympic champion Daniel Greaves finished in fourth place with a mark of 54.14 m.
+The top performing British athlete in the women's 10,000 m race was Claire Hallissey, who finished fifth in a time of 33:10.73 minutes.